Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Visual keyboard focus indication is not present or is hard to see.
+__Description__: Visual keyboard focus indication is not present or is hard to see.
 Focus indicator must have 4.5:1 contrast against background, must not be fully obscured, and must have at least a 2px border.
 Use WebAIM Contrast Tool or dropper tool.

 __Cited standard__: [https://www.w3.org/WAI/WCAG22/Understanding/focus-appearance-minimum.html](https://www.w3.org/WAI/WCAG22/Understanding/focus-appearance-minimum.html)